cbmjs/cbm-api/README.md

 const cbm = new CallByMeaning();
 ```

-In case that you are running your own copy of the CallByMeaning server, the constructor takes the hostname of the server as an optional argument.
+In case that you are running your own copy of the cbmjs server, the constructor takes the hostname of the server as an optional argument.
 The default option evaluates to "[https://call-by-meaning.herokuapp.com](https://call-by-meaning.herokuapp.com/)".

 ```javascript
 CallByMeaning(host);